 In early markets, individual companies tend to come up with complete solutions in order to overcome interoperability problems and to offer customers a one-stop shop for end-to-end solutions without headaches.
-However, as technology evolves and becomes more mainstream, the value chain decomposes and components of the ecosystem are delivered by different parties, each with their specific focus and specialization.
+However, as technology evolves and becomes more mainstream, the value chain decomposes and components of the ecosystem are delivered by different parties, each with their specific focus and specialisation.
 This same evolution is happening as we make the transition from M2M (machine-to-machine) to IoT.

 In many machine-to-machine solutions, the complete solution is delivered by a single player.
 This one company builds hardware, firmware, back-end infrastructure as well as end-user interfaces for the particular vertical or set of verticals it is active in.
 Obviously, this is a daunting task, given the number of domains in which expertise is required to build such end-to-end systems.
 Moreover, there are no economies-of-scale as expertise is not reused across domains, while many IoT verticals face similar basic needs.

 That is perhaps the reason why M2M has failed to engage many end-users.
 M2M companies are spread too thin across the different domains of expertise and the use cases, price point or user experience could not match customer expectations. waylay believes that this is bound to change.

 APIs (Application Programming Interfaces) have become the cornerstone of the modern Internet, they are the glue that make software remotely addressable, see e.g. Software is eating the world, APIs are eating Software.
 APIs make it possible to build SW applications that rely on other SW applications as building blocks, in that sense you can think of APIs as the new software libraries.
 APIs allow to build SaaS SW products where the API is the service, and the developer is the customer.